Mozart (comédie musicale): Act 2

 A few days later – Mozart is working at the keyboard at Madame d'Épinay's house when her young servant Louise brings him a letter.
 Mozart has seduced many attractive women during his visit but is unsure who he should choose; the hostess suggests the dancer La Guimard.
 Mozart is to compose several pieces in Paris, including Les petits riens, which La Guimard and Vestris rehearse, while the composer successfully flirts with Guimard.
 Mozart then opens the letter he received: it is from his love interest in Mannheim, Aloysia Weber.

 Act 3

 Louise's fiancé reproaches her for having made eyes at Mozart.
-The Marquis de Chambreuil is furious too as the composer has also been flirting with Marie-Anne (who he called Nannerl, after his sister), and sent her a letter.
+The Marquis de Chambreuil is furious too as the composer has also been flirting with Marie-Anne (whom he called by an intimate nickname, Nannerl), and sent her a letter.

 Baron Grimm tries to calm everyone, pointing out that Mozart will have to leave Paris soon.
 It then emerges that Grimm had written to Mozart's father to bring forward his departure.
 Grimm explains that the young man has been frittering away his time in France, his fancy alighting on one woman after another, and it would be better for everyone if he left for Germany.
 Mozart submits reluctantly and sadly to this decision and bids a tender farewell to the four women, and to Paris.